Psychochemical warfare

-Psychochemical warfare — or "drug weapons" — involves the use of psychopharmacological agents (mind-altering drugs or chemicals) with the intention of incapacitating an adversary through the temporary induction of hallucinations or delirium.
-These agents have generally been considered chemical weapons and, more narrowly, constitute a specific type of incapacitating agent.
+Psychochemical warfare involves the use of psychopharmacological agents (mind-altering drugs or chemicals) with the intention of incapacitating an adversary through the temporary induction of hallucinations or delirium.
+These agents, often called "drug weapons", are generally considered chemical weapons and, more narrowly, constitute a specific type of incapacitating agent.

 Although never developed into an effective weapons system, psychochemical warfare theory and research—along with overlapping mind control drug research—was secretly pursued in the mid-20th century by the US military and Central Intelligence Agency (CIA) in the context of the Cold War.
 These research programs were ended when they came to light and generated controversy in the 1970s.
 The degree to which the Soviet Union developed or deployed similar agents during the same period remains largely unknown.

 History

 Ancient psycho-chemical use

 The use of chemicals to induce altered states of mind dates back to antiquity and includes the use of plants such as thornapple (Datura stramonium) that contain combinations of anticholinergic alkaloids.
 In 184 B.C., Hannibal's army used belladonna plants to induce disorientation.